Mr-Spect3r/Self-Bot/README.md

 This is a bot connected to artificial intelligence, just define your characteristics and ethics for the bot, then it will respond to direct messages, groups and customers on your behalf!

+# Setup

+- First, log in to the openai site, create an api key, copy it, and put it in the "api_key" variable

+- Now, put your features, in addition to a name, in the "prompt" variable

+- Now you need to create a Telegram account session file!
+You can use this tool: Create session file

 # Commands List